maztt/maztt/README.md

 - 👨‍💻 Take a look at my [my personal page](https://maztt.github.io/personal-page/) [W.I.P]
-- 🤝 Also talk to me about:
+- 🤝 I also like to talk about:
   - Personal Development;
   - Astronomy;
   - NFL, NBA & Football;